 Another example is to conditionally show help articles on specific pages:

-To conditionally show or hide the resource center, toggle Only show resource center if conditions.
-For example, this can be used if you only want to display the resource center on specific pages or in cases where particular elements are present or not present.
-If an element blocks the resource center, it is, however, often better to adjust the z-index of the resource center (via theme settings).
+To conditionally show or hide the Resource Center, toggle Only show resource center if conditions.
+For example, this can be used if you only want to display the Resource Center on specific pages, or when particular elements are present or absent.
+If an element blocks the Resource Center, it is often better to adjust the Resource Center's z-index (via theme settings).

 Global search

-If your resource center has at least 1 searchable block (currently, only Knowledge base and List of flows/checklists blocks are searchable), a global search icon will appear in the top:
+If your resource center has at least one searchable block (currently, only Knowledge base and List of flows/checklists blocks are searchable), a global search icon will appear in the header:

 Clicking it and searching will search across both flows in your Userflow account and articles in your knowledge base: